 And while this is happening, there is Something More that is a-stirring within me, and my curiosity is peaked.
 This work with spirit of place is going through its own transformation.
 As I grow and show up differently, my work is asking something else of me.
-Something else entirely.

 I am the first to say I don't know what that 'something else' is yet.
 I am being stretched to my edges of comfort sitting in this place of not-knowing, but there is no other way to be.
 Not now.
 At other times of my life, yes, I would've grasped at my stories and truths.
 But today, I sit, I trust, I wait, and I follow the breadcrumbs.
 I say yes to my yeses and let the rest fall away.
-This is the only thing I know: that sitting in not-knowing is a place I need to be familiar with, get comfortable with, and eventually love intimately.
+This is the only thing I know: that sitting in not-knowing is a place I want to be familiar with, get comfortable with, and eventually love intimately.

 Where my collaboration with the land is headed:

 Collaborating with spaces that hold unresolved trauma to bring back harmony and wholeness.
-These are spaces where trauma occurred to the land or on the land, effecting both the places and the people that live in those places.
+These are spaces where trauma occurred to the land or on the land, affecting both the places and the people that live in those places.